Demography: Population composition

 Population composition is the description of population defined by characteristics such as age, race, sex or marital status.
 These descriptions can be necessary for understanding the social dynamics from historical and comparative research.
 This data is often compared using a population pyramid.

 Population composition is also a very important part of historical research.
 Information ranging back hundreds of years is not always worthwhile, because the numbers of people for which data are available may not provide the information that is important (such as population size).
 Lack of information on the original data-collection procedures may prevent accurate evaluation of data quality.

 Demographic analysis in institutions and organizations

 Labor market

-The demographic analysis of labor markets can be used to show slow population growth, population aging, and the increased importance of immigration.
+The demographic analysis of labor markets can be used to show slow population growth, population ageing, and the increased importance of immigration.
 The U.S. Census Bureau projects that in the next 100 years, the United States will face some dramatic demographic changes.
 The population is expected to grow more slowly and age more rapidly than ever before and the nation will become a nation of immigrants.
 This influx is projected to rise over the next century as new immigrants and their children will account for over half the U.S. population.
 These demographic shifts could ignite major adjustments in the economy, more specifically, in labor markets.